Counting in Zulu

 The Zulu language (isiZulu) belongs to the Niger–Congo languages family, and more specifically to the Bantu branch.
 It is spoken in South Africa (where it is co-oficial with ten other languages: Afrikaans, English, Ndebele, Northern Sotho, Sotho, Swazi, Tswana, Tsonga, Venda, and Xhosa), but also in Lesotho, Malawi, Mozambique, Swaziland and Zimbabwe, and counts about 10.3 million speakers.

 Due to lack of data, this program can only count accurately up to 1,000,000 in Zulu.
-Please contact us if you can help us counting up from that limit.
+Please contact me if you can help me counting up from that limit.